Chapter Nineteen: The Waiting God

 Frustration was building inside me again.
 Since the moment I had been Chosen, I had hated the Waiting God for taking advantage of me.
 For expecting me to serve it after it had done nothing to protect me.
 But somehow, it hadn’t even understood that that was what it was doing?!
 Was I supposed to be patient with it for not understanding, like I was supposed to be patient with a baby for being clumsy?!
 But it wasn’t a baby, it was a god!
 It had no right to not understand!

 Why had I – we – tried to hide the plan from us – from the humans?
 Well, that was straightforward.
 Humans were tangled creatures, full of complications that limited their growth.
-There was nothing to be gained from allowing them to have knowledge of such things.
+There was nothing to be gained from polluting them with knowledge of such things.
 It would only disquiet them, creating pointless turbulence.

 It was like I thought.
 A single rejuvenation wasn’t enough to stop the plan.
 In fact, if the Blood God hadn’t rejuvenated even once in the last seventy years… the Waiting God was being much more successful than it thought it needed to be.

 If it was going to win anyway, hiding the plan seemed petty and manipulative.
 Didn’t humanity have a right to know what the gods were planning for them?
 Yes, we had a long-term plan to establish such a right, once humanity was better equipped for it.
-As things were in the present, it wasn’t posssible.
+In the world of the present, it would not be possible to achieve.
 Regardless of what we might do to communicate our plans to humanity, they still wouldn’t understand clearly enough for such a right to have been fulfilled.

 I tried to focus on myself.
 I didn’t like this merged state, where the god’s thoughts could interrupt my own.
 But I still had to use it.